MerBudd/Techiee.py/SETUP.md

 You can put channel ID(s) in which Techiee will always check for the messages and respond to them in [config.py](https://github.com/MerBudd/Techiee.py/edit/main/config.py).
 Otherwise, pinging Techiee, DMing Techiee or using `/createthread` will also work.

 > [!WARNING]
-> Techiee.py's config is currently set to Gemini 1.5 Pro!
-The API access for 1.5 Pro isn't available to the public yet!
-If you don't have API access to 1.5 Pro, use other models instead!
+> Techiee.py's config is currently set to an experimental version of Gemini 1.5 Pro!
+If you don't want an experimental version, you can use the regular one or the other models instead!
 (Gemini 1.5 Flash recommended)

 You can use a hosting service like [Render](render.com) (which is free and works just fine).
 You can also host locally on your computer.
 If you host with Render, you can host 24/7.